Sun Xiaoguo: 2019 re-trial and execution

-On 14 October 2019, the Yunnan Provincial Higher People's Court re-tried Sun's rape and assault offences.
-In addition, the Procuratorate of Yunnan Province filed a public prosecution for Sun's suspected participation in gang organisations after his 2010 release.
+On 14 October 2019, the Yunnan Higher People's Court re-tried Sun's 1998 rape and assault offences.
+In addition, the Yunnan Province People's Procuratorate filed a public prosecution for Sun's suspected participation in gang organisations after his 2010 release.
 Nineteen public officials and affiliates suspected of crimes relating to Sun's case were summoned to court for review and prosecution.

-On 6 and 7 November 2019, the Intermediate People's Court of Yuxi City, Yunnan Province tried 13 people, including Sun, on suspicion of leadership and participation in gang organisations.
-The People's Court of Jiangchuan District of Yuxi City also accused Li Shuang and other 22 protectors involved in Sun's case of opening a casino, provoking trouble, assault, false imprisonment, fraud and intentional harm.
+On 6 and 7 November 2019, the Yuxi Intermediate People's Court tried 13 people, including Sun, on suspicion of leadership and participation in gang organisations.
+The People's Court of Jiangchuan District of Yuxi City also tried Li Shuang and other 22 protectors involved in Sun's case of opening a casino, provoking trouble, assault, false imprisonment, fraud and intentional harm.

-On 8 November 2019, the Intermediate People's Court of Yuxi City, Yunnan Province continued to hold court, and announced the trial of a criminal case involving 13 people including Sun, accusing them of the organisation, leadership, and participation in gang organisations.
-Sun was accused of organising and leading a gang, setting up casinos, causing trouble, false imprisonment, intentional harm, hindering testimony, and bribery.
-Combining the punishments, Sun was sentenced to 25 years' imprisonment, deprivation of political rights for 5 years, and confiscation of all personal property.
-Sun's rape trial was scheduled to occur later.
-On 17 December, the Yunnan Provincial Higher People's Court publicly re-trialed the previous case and dismissed the appeal of 4 people including Sun, and maintained the original sentence of 25 years in prison.
+On 8 November 2019, the Yuxi Intermediate People's Court sentenced Sun to 25 years imprisonment, deprivation of political rights for 5 years, and confiscation of all personal property for organising and leading a gang, setting up casinos, causing trouble, false imprisonment, intentional harm, hindering testimony, and bribery.
+Sun's original 1998 rape trial was scheduled to occur later.
+On 17 December, the Yunnan High People's Court dismissed the appeal of 4 people including Sun.

 On 14 December 2019, the Yunnan Provincial Commission for Discipline Inspection investigated five officials involved in Sun's case.
 They were punished with warnings within the party.

-On 15 December 2019, multiple courts (including the Yuxi Intermediate People's Court of Yunnan Province) issued public sentences on 19 criminal cases involving public officials and important related persons in Sun's case.
-Among them, Sun's stepfather Li Qiaozhong was sentenced to 19 years in prison, and Sun's mother Sun He was sentenced to 20 years in prison.
+On 15 December 2019, multiple courts issued sentences on 19 criminal cases involving government officials and important related persons in Sun's case.
+Among them, Sun's stepfather Li Qiaozhong was sentenced to 19 years imprisonment, and Sun's mother Sun He was sentenced to 20 years imprisonment.

-On 23 December 2019, the Yunnan Higher People's Court publicly sentenced Sun in the retrial of the crimes of rape, assault, intentional injury, and provocation from 1997, and decided to uphold the first ruling of the Kunming Intermediate People's Court in February 1998, in which Sun was sentenced to death.
-On 12 February 2020, the Supreme People's Court approved the death sentence issued by the Higher People's Court of Yunnan Province.
+On 23 December 2019, the Yunnan Higher People's Court decided to uphold the first ruling of the Kunming Intermediate People's Court in February 1998, in which Sun was sentenced to death.
+On 12 February 2020, the Supreme People's Court approved the death sentence.

-On 20 February 2020, according to the Supreme Court's death penalty execution order, the Kunming Intermediate People's Court executed Sun.
+On 20 February 2020, according to the Supreme People's Court's execution warrant, Sun was executed by the Kunming Intermediate People's Court through lethal injection.